Board of Directors

 McNeel currently serves on a number of boards and committees including the University of Nebraska Engineering College (Advisory Board Member), Regional Transportation Alliance Planning Committee (Vice Chair), U.S. Chamber of Commerce International Policy Committee (Member), Aerospace Industries Association (Board of Governors) and the Nöel Group (Advisory Board).

-Edward L. Auslander serves as president and CEO of LORD Corporation, a position he assumed in January 2013.
-Founded in 1924, LORD Corporation is a privately-held company that serves the automotive, aerospace and defense, general industrial, and electronics markets.
-With global headquarters in Cary, N.C., LORD has a presence in 25 countries and 2012 forecast revenues of $860 million.
+Edward L. Auslander serves as a member of the Board of Directors and as President and CEO of LORD Corporation, a position he assumed in January 2013.
+Founded in 1924, LORD Corporation is a privately-held company that serves the automotive, aerospace and defense, oil and gas, general industrial, and electronics markets.
+With global headquarters in Cary, N.C., LORD has a presence in 26 countries and 2013 revenues in excess of $880 million.
 LORD is a leading global provider of adhesives, coatings, electronic chemicals, and mechanical and electro-mechanical systems that control noise, vibration and motion.

 Auslander began his career at LORD in 1984 under the student Co-op Program and has held numerous management and leadership positions across the Company throughout his career.
 Auslander served in managerial positions in the Aerospace, Industrial, and Chemical Products groups, including overseas assignments in France (Industrial Products Sales Manager, Europe) and England (Thermoset Products Sales Manager, Europe).
 Auslander returned to the United States in 2007 and held successive leadership positions, including as Global Business Director, Elastomer Process Materials, and Global Business Director, Aerospace Parts & Assemblies and Electro-Mechanical Systems.
 Most recently, Auslander served as Vice President, Global Business Management, with global profit and loss responsibility for all of the Company’s Value Streams.

 Auslander holds a Bachelor of Science in Mechanical Engineering and an MBA from the Pennsylvania State University.
-He most recently graduated from the Chicago Booth Executive Institute in 2009.
-Auslander is an active member of the North Carolina Chamber of Commerce, the North Carolina New Schools Project’s Aerospace and Advanced Manufacturing Excellence Council, the Aerospace Industries Association, and the American Society of Mechanical Engineers.
+He graduated from the Chicago Booth Executive Institute in 2009.
+Auslander serves on the Board of Directors North Carolina New Schools.
+He is also an active member of the Aerospace Industries Association, the American Society of Mechanical Engineers, and the National Association of Chief Executive Officers.

-Mark Boris, Vice President, Global Human Resources, is responsible for leadership of all Human Resource initiatives in the Americas, Asia Pacific and Europe.
+Mark Boris is Vice President, Global Human Resources for LORD Corporation.
+He has responsibility for all human resource initiatives in the Americas, Asia Pacific and Europe.

 Boris joined LORD Corporation in 1986 as an Employee Relations Representative.
-He became Manager, Human Resources, in 1988, and then Manager, Labor Relations in 1993.
+He became Manager, Human Resources in 1988 and then Manager, Labor Relations in 1993.
 In 1996, Boris was appointed Manager, Customer Service for the company’s Mechanical Products Division.
-He returned to the Human Resource organization in 1998 as Division Manager, Human Resources, Mechanical Products Division.
-Boris was then appointed Director, Human Resources in 2003.
+He returned to the Human Resource organization in 1998 as Division Manager, Human Resources for the Mechanical Products Division.
+He was then appointed Director, Human Resources in 2003 and Vice President, Human Resources in 2008.

 Boris is a graduate of Mercyhurst College and received his MBA from Gannon University.

-Cerami received his B.S. in Business and Industrial Relations from The Pennsylvania State University Park.
-He also received his MBA from Gannon University.
+He earned a Bachelor of Science in Business and Industrial Relations from Pennsylvania State University and an MBA from Gannon University.

 Will Hinkston was appointed Vice President of Global Operations Development for LORD Corporation in December 2011.
 He joined LORD Corporation in 1988 as Controller of the Industrial Products Division, became Manager of Industrial Products Manufacturing in 1990, and in 1993 was appointed to the position of Manufacturing Manager for Mechanical Products which included direct responsibility for all Industrial and Aerospace manufacturing facilities, Quality, Materials Management and Supply Chain.
 Will became Director, Global Operations for the Mechanical Products Division in 2000 which added international manufacturing responsibility to his prior position.
 In 2003, Will was named a Corporate Officer and Vice President of Global Operations for the Company and in 2008 became Vice President of Global Supply Chain.